Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Introduction

+Geodesic marking provides a robust connection between these higher-dimensional CFs and hyperbolic geometry which is preserved even under perturbation of the algorithm.
+The following theorem illustrates some significant cases our work applies to: \begin{thm} Folded complex CFs, folded Hurwitz quaternionic CFs, folded octonionic CFs, and folded Heisenberg CFs as well as their $\alpha$-type variants are convergent and ergodic. \end{thm} In particular, this illustrates how our work applies to several different spaces (complex numbers, quaternionic numbers, octonionic numbers, and the Heisenberg group) and many systems within those spaces (folded and $\alpha$-type variants are discussed in more detail in \S \ref{subsec:landscape}, see also Figure \ref{fig:hurwitz}).
+Our results also apply to several one-dimensional CF algorithms, such as folded real CFs and some of Nakada's $\alpha$-CFs (see \S\ref{subsubsec:nearest} and \S \ref{subsubsec:folded}).

+While convergence follows standard arguments, the ergodicity statement is a substantial breakthrough for higher-dimensional CFs, where it was only previously known for specific complex CF variants, such as the A.~Hurwitz and J.~Hurwitz CFs.
+Our approach furthermore provides a flexible, unifying method for understanding both one-dimensional and higher-dimensional CFs.

-In order to extend ergodicity to a wider range of higher-dimensional CFs for which the finite-range condition is not known, including the quaternionic and Heisenberg CFs, we generalize the classical connection between real CFs and planar hyperbolic geometry.
-Both of the above spaces appear as \emph{Iwasawa inversion spaces}, that is, boundaries of rank-one symmetric spaces of non-compact type, suggesting that this more general setting is natural to consider.
-Indeed, in \cite{1605.01127}, Chousionis-Tyson-Urbanski defined Iwasawa continued fractions on the closely-related \emph{Iwasawa groups} (see \S \ref{sec:further}) as iterated compositions of integral translations and inversions, and studied limit sets resulting from restricted-digit sequences.
-Here, we extend the above definition of Iwasawa CFs to an Iwasawa CF \emph{algorithm} associating a digit sequence to each point in an Iwasawa inversion space and leverage the connection to hyperbolic geometry to prove the following (see \S \ref{sec:defn} for definitions):
+Theorem \ref{thm:super-main} follows from a more general result concerning CFs on boundaries of rank-one symmetric spaces of non-compact type, which we refer to as \emph{Iwasawa inversion spaces}.
+CFs were first extended to this setting by the authors in \cite{LV}, where a CF theory on the non-commutative Heisenberg group was proposed.
+In \cite{MR4126256}, Chousionis-Tyson-Urbanski, studying conformal iterated function systems, defined Iwasawa continued fractions on the closely-related \emph{Iwasawa groups} (see \S \ref{sec:further}).
+Here, we extend the definition of Iwasawa CFs to an Iwasawa CF \emph{algorithm} associating a digit sequence to each point in an Iwasawa inversion space and leverage the connection to hyperbolic geometry to prove the following theorem:

 \begin{thm} Every discrete and proper Iwasawa CF is convergent.
 Moreover, if it is complete, then it is ergodic. \end{thm}